Espinazo del Diablo: Flora

 Oak (Quercus) forests are predominant above 900 meters elevation.
 Typical trees include Quercus castanea, Q. jonesii, Q. fulva, Q. glaucescens, and Q. tuberculata.
 Patches of pine forest are interspersed with the oaks at 1200 meters elevation, and forest of oaks and pines is common above 1600 meters elevation.

 Cloud forest, also known as mesophyllous montane forest, is found in humid ravines and glens 1,900 and 2,200 meters elevation, interspersed among the upper oak and pine–oak forests.
 Cloud forests are found in only a few locations in the Sierra Madre Occidental, and are home to distinctive communities of plants and animals.
 Typical cloud forest trees include oyamel (Abies religiosa), Arbutus glandulosa, Clethra lanata, Magnolia tarahumara, Tilia sp., Trema micrantha, and Ostrya virginiana.
 The trees are abundantly covered in epiphytes, including lichens, ferns, and bromeliads.

 Pine forest is predominant between 2,400 and 3,000 meters elevation.
-The most common pines are Pinus douglasiana, P. herrerae, P. leiophylla, P. lumholtzii, and P. oocarpa, together with Abies religiosa, Arbutus xalapensis, and Styrax argenteus.
+The most common pines are Pinus gordoniana, P. herrerae, P. leiophylla, P. lumholtzii, and P. oocarpa, together with Abies religiosa, Arbutus xalapensis, and Styrax argenteus.